Puerto Rico mayors play outsized role in hurricane recovery

 Yet in Puerto Rico, community efforts - often led by mayors - comprise the bulk of the immediate response in Maria’s wake, according to many on the ground.

-Ruth Tobar Martinez, 52, charging her phone at one of the few sidewalk outlets with electricity in San Juan’s Condado neighborhood, defended Cruz on Wednesday, calling Trump’s criticism of Puerto Ricans “offensive.”
+Ruth Tobar Martinez, 52, charging her phone at one of the few sidewalk outlets with electricity in San Juan’s Condado neighbourhood, defended Cruz on Wednesday, calling Trump’s criticism of Puerto Ricans “offensive.”

 “Ever since she’s become mayor, she’s been a beacon for every Puerto Rican - even if they’re not from San Juan,” Tobar said.
 “She was up to her waist in water after Maria, still hugging people.
 For Trump to disrespect the Puerto Rican people by insulting her, it’s the lowest of the low.
 He’s an embarrassment to the U.S.”